 Unlike Salesforce files connect, Skyvia reads CSV files and performs ETL (Extract, Transform, Load) operations with data stored in these files.
 Skyvia can also process Salesforce data and export this data to generated CSV files and place these files to OneDrive and other supported storages.

 Skyvia supports both OneDrive personal and OneDrive for business Salesforce integration.

-With Skyvia you can regularly exchange files between Salesforce and OneDrive and you can include other services into this process to load files from these services to Salesforce using OneDrive.
-Skyvia allows to enrich Salesforce data with CSV files data.
+With Skyvia, you can regularly exchange files between Salesforce and OneDrive, and you can include other services into this process to load files from these services to Salesforce using OneDrive.
+Skyvia allows to enrich Salesforce data with CSV file data.